 - Wall paint

 - Safety Gears

-1. Fill and Sand the Surface
+1. Sand the Furniture Surface

 2. Apply Primer

-3. Apply Thin Coats of Wall Paints
+3. Apply Wall Paint

-4. Seal the Finish (Optional)
+4. Seal the Finish

 Can You Use Furniture Paint on Walls?

-Pro Tip: Though you can alternate wall and furniture paint in their uses, it’s best not to do so until it’s a last resort or if you want to avoid wastage.
+Pro Tip: Though you can alternate wall and furniture paint in their uses, it’s best not to do so until it’s a last resort if you want to avoid wastage.
 It’s better to use a type designed for the surface you are working on for better results.